 Vision Language Models: A Practical Guide to Multimodal Intelligence

-A practical guide to vision language models, how they think, and how to fine-tune them for accurate, domain-specific multimodal intelligence.
+Learn how vision language models work, how they are trained, and how to fine-tune them for real-world AI applications.

 What Are Vision Language Models?

-A Vision Language Model (VLM) is an AI system that brings together computer vision and natural language processing.
-This combination allows it to understand images and communicate about them in natural language.
-It uses a vision encoder, often a transformer based model that turns pixels into meaningful features, along with a language model that interprets and generates text.
+A vision language model (VLM) is an AI system that combines computer vision and natural language processing.
+It can understand images and express that understanding in natural language.
+Most VLMs use a vision encoder to convert images into embeddings and a language model to interpret and generate text.

 VLM Structure